 Infant Ear Piercing Evokes Massive Response

-In January of 2022, Julia and Alex Tica, became new parents to a baby girl, Lara Olivia.
-In June of that same year, the proud parents posted a picture of their baby girl as part of a “then and now” trend.
+Julia and Alex Tica, became new parents to a baby girl, Lara Olivia.
+6 months later, the proud parents posted a picture of their baby girl as part of a “then and now” trend.
 Sharing a pic of Lara at birth, compared to a recent picture.
 Lara is seen, still in the hospital, flaunting tiny floral stud earrings as a newborn.

 Rituals of Infant Ear Piercing